stephenh/stephenh.github.com/_posts/2017-08-23-futility-of-cross-system-integration-testing.markdown

 Obviously Google has done this by using "protobuf everywhere" internally.
 At LinkedIn, we use "Rest.li everywhere" internally.

-If you're in a larger company, that is more than ~10 years old, it's very unlikely that you hvae this, and admittedly obtaining this is going to be a nightmare.
-I have no good ideas for you.
+If you're in a larger company, that is more than ~10 years old, it's very unlikely that you have this, and admittedly obtaining this is going to be a nightmare.
+Unfortunately, I have no good ideas for you.

 But if you're *starting* a larger company, then choose one and only one up front.